amoe/figshare-uploader/README.md

 use that SCons version as that's the only one that supports Python 3.

 You should install scons using pip.
+Before you install SCons, you should upgrade the following packages:

+    python -m pip install -U pip
+    pip install -U setuptools
+    pip install -U wheel

+This avoids an error `--single-version-externally-managed`.

 Once you have this you do: